CropPulse/CropPulse-Hackathon1/README.md

 This section provides JavaScript code to display the region of interest and the extracted layers with vegetation indices using the Google Earth Engine API.
 You can use this code in the Google Earth Engine Code Editor: https://code.earthengine.google.com

+Google Earth Engine is a cloud-based platform for processing satellite imagery and other geospatial data.
+In this project, we use Sentinel-2 satellite imagery to calculate vegetation indices that are indicative of crop health.

+Sentinel-2 is a European Space Agency (ESA) satellite mission that provides high-resolution optical imagery of the Earth's surface.
+Sentinel-2 provides 13 spectral bands in the visible, near-infrared, and shortwave infrared regions of the electromagnetic spectrum.
+These bands can be used to calculate various vegetation indices, such as NDVI, NDWI, and NDCSI.

+*   **NDVI (Normalized Difference Vegetation Index):** A measure of vegetation greenness, calculated as (NIR - Red) / (NIR + Red), where NIR is the near-infrared band (B8) and Red is the red band (B4).
+NDVI values range from -1 to 1, with higher values indicating greater vegetation greenness.
+*   **NDWI (Normalized Difference Water Index):** A measure of vegetation water content, calculated as (Green - NIR) / (Green + NIR), where Green is the green band (B3) and NIR is the near-infrared band (B8).
+NDWI values range from -1 to 1, with higher values indicating greater vegetation water content.
+*   **NDCSI (Normalized Difference Clay Soil Index):** A measure of clay mineral content, calculated as (SWIR1 - SWIR2) / (SWIR1 + SWIR2), where SWIR1 is the shortwave infrared band (B11) and SWIR2 is the shortwave infrared band (B12).
+NDCSI values range from -1 to 1.

+The following JavaScript code shows how to calculate these indices using the Google Earth Engine API:

 ```javascript
 // Initialize Earth Engine
 ee.initialize();